algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 | **stdbool.h** | Defines the boolean data type (bool) along with true and false constants.|
 | **stdarg.h** | Contains macros and functions for handling variable-length argument lists, commonly used in functions like printf and scanf. |

 #### ➭ 1.5 Error Handling and Detection:

-The interpreter is required to incorporate robust error-handling mechanisms, capable of detecting syntactical errors such as invalid lines or parameters.
-In the event of an error, the interpreter should gracefully halt the program and notify the user.
+The interpreter is required to add error-handling mechanisms, capable of detecting syntactical errors such as invalid lines or parameters.
+In the event of an error, the interpreter should halt the program and notify the user.

 ### 2. Assembly Language

 #### ➭ Language Design

-The assembly language we've crafted is a synthesis of instructions inspired by diverse architectures, combining elements from x86 and ARM.
-This approach was taken to harness the strengths and proven designs of established architectures, providing a robust and versatile foundation for our virtual processor.
+The assembly-like language we've created is a synthesis of instructions inspired by diverse architectures, combining elements from x86 and ARM.
+This approach was taken to harness the strengths and proven designs of established architectures, providing a versatile foundation for our virtual processor.

-*Our language design includes:*
+*Our language design includes for example:*

 **3. Load Instruction (LOAD)**
 Inspiration: ARM architecture